 For students who have decided on a major that articulates with the AS GR, but are undecided on the university they will transfer to, courses satisfying the General Electives area should be selected from the list of Common Courses in order for the courses to apply in the major upon transfer.
 Students should consult with an advisor for a list of Common Courses.
 Not all majors have common courses.
-The list of Common Courses is accessible on the following web site: ✓ http://www.abor.asu.edu/4 special programs/atass/index.html Click on Student Information /Common Course Matrices.
-Click on appropriate area of interest to retrieve information on common courses for that area.
+The list of Common Courses is accessible on the following web site:

+Click on Student Information / Common Course Matrices.

-Students must select courses for General Electives that are acceptable as equivalent courses, departmental elective credit (XXXXDEC), or general elective credit (Elective) at all Arizona public universities according to the Arizona Higher Education Course Equivalency Guide (CEG) within the Course Applicability System (CAS).
+Students must select courses for General Electives that are acceptable as equivalent courses, departmental elective credit (XXXXDEC), or general elective credit (Elective) at all Arizona public universities according to the Arizona Course Equivalency Guide (CEG) within the Arizona Course Applicability System (AZCAS).